AnupBS28/PARALLEL_IMPLEMENTATION_OF_STRING_MATCHING_ALGORITHMS_OPENCL/README.md

-# PARALLEL_IMPLEMENTATION_OF_STRING_MATCHING_ALGORITHMS_OPENCL
+# Accelerated String Matching Algorithms
-Cd into required folder and import the project in visual studio.
+`cd` into required folder and import the project in visual studio.
+Use the `Local Windows Debugger` to run the code.